Skip to content ↓

 • Passionate about teaching and learning and your own professional development

-• Able to make a significant contribution to wider school life
+• Able to make a significant contribution to the development of the Science Faculty and wider school life.

 Why apply to work at Brighton Hill Community School?

-• High quality support from the Senior Leadership Team and the Cover team
+• High quality support from the Senior Leadership Team and the Science faculty which has a track record of excellent GCSE results

 • Leaders and governors constantly focus on their vision of ‘making success inevitable’”.
-(Ofsted)
+(Ofsted 2022)

 • Lessons are calm and focused.
 When asking pupils about this, one simply explained, ‘It’s how we do it here.’”
-(Ofsted)
+(Ofsted 2022)

 • The opportunity to innovate and develop your professional skills through a comprehensive and innovative professional development programme which seeks to develop all staff